matlab-deep-learning/pretrained-efficientdet-d0/README.md

-# Pretrained EfficientDet-D0 Network For Object Detection
+# Pretrained EfficientDet Network For Object Detection

 This repository provides a pretrained EfficientDet-D0[1] object detection network for MATLAB&reg;.